A Broker’s Life After AEP

-Now, that the dust is settling, it is a prime time to make some evaluations and notes on the things that went well and really paid off and the ones that could use some refining.
+If you haven’t already, now is the time to reflect on results.
+Make some evaluations and notes on the things that went well, the strategies that paid off, and the ones that could use some refining.

 1. How many leads did you get?